Ready to learn more?

 Do you provide certificates upon completion of one of your courses?

 Students who complete the Full-Time Web Development Immersive program will receive a certificate.
-We do not provide certificates for our part-time courses.
-We’re happy to provide documentation of completion for part-time courses, however, if required by your employer.
+We do not provide certificates for our continuing education courses.
+We’re happy to provide documentation of completion for continuing education studies, however, if required by your employer.

 Not yet!
 Private Career Colleges like Juno must meet certain Ministry requirements to be eligible for OSAP.
 Though our courses do not currently meet those requirements, we are exploring the steps we can take to make OSAP a possibility for Juno students in the future.

 Are Income Share Agreements the only payment option available?

 No, you can still choose to pay your full tuition amount of $12,000 upfront if you have the means to do so.
 We offer different payment options to accommodate you depending on your financial circumstances.
 If you do choose to pay your tuition upfront and have taken other courses at Juno in the past, you are also eligible for a number of alumni scholarships, which aren’t available to ISA students.